Menstrual hygiene management: US and UK

 Many low-income and/or homeless girls and women in the inner cities of the United States cannot afford sanitary supplies.
 Food banks in New York report that feminine hygiene products are in high demand.
 Homeless women in the United States may face the challenge of not being able to shower or use the communal toilet in homeless shelters as often as they need to in cases where there are restrictions on toilet usage.
 In New York, proposals to help lower-income women access menstrual sanitary supplies include proposals to remove the sales tax on feminine hygiene products and "distributing free tampons in public schools."
 Sales tax are levied on menstrual supplies in 36 states.
 On May 1, 2018, the National Diaper Bank Network, which provides millions of diapers to poor and low income parents and advocates for policy change around basic needs, launched the Alliance for Period Supplies and began distributing free period products through allied organizations across the U.S. Homeless women in other industrialized countries, such as the United Kingdom, face problems affording tampons and sanitary napkins.
 Scotland became the first country in the world to provide universal access to free period products in 2020.
+Research has shown that for allotment holders who menstruate, lack of access to sanitation at their plots can lead to challenges in hygiene.

+South Asia

+Homeless women in Pakistan use dried ash wrapped in cloth to help them during their period.
+They have no access to clean running water, public washrooms are few and mainly for men, there is no privacy, no place to rest, and the women suffer from many infections.